seL4/microkit/docs/manual.md

 You can find more about the QEMU virt platform in the [QEMU documentation](https://www.qemu.org/docs/master/system/target-riscv.html).

+## Pine64 Star64

+Support is available for the Pine64 Star64 platform which is based on the StarFive JH7110 SoC.

+The platform has a 4GB and 8GB model, we assume the 4GB model.

+The default boot flow of the Star64 is:
+1. OpenSBI
+2. U-Boot
+3. Operating System

+This means that the system image that Microkit produces does not need to be explicitly packaged with an SBI implementation such as OpenSBI.

+To execute the system image produced by Microkit, execute the following command in U-Boot:

+    => go 0x60000000

 ## ZCU102

 Initial support is available for the Xilinx ZCU102.